Luis Alegre Salazar

 Luis Javier Alegre Salazar (4 February 1964 – 5 November 2022) was a Mexican businessman and politician.
 He served in the Chamber of Deputies from 2018 to 2021 as a member of Morena and representing the state of Quintana Roo.
 He also worked in the family radio business, which included XHNUC-FM "Radio Turquesa" and other stations.

 Early life and business career

 Alegre Salazar was born on 4 February 1964 as the second of four children of Gastón Alegre López, hotelier, broadcaster and one-time gubernatorial candidate.
 Luis obtained a degree in electrical engineering from the University of Toronto in Canada.
-In addition to working for Radio Turquesa, his father's radio business, he also worked at Canada's Imperial Oil and for companies in Houston before a brief stint in the public sector with Telecomm de México and the SCT.
-Later, he worked for ICO Global Communications, AllianceBernstein, and Deutsche Bank.
+In addition to working for Radio Turquesa, his father's radio business, he also worked at Canada's Imperial Oil and for Houston International Teleport from 1986-1992, then he created Omnipage, a nationwide paging network in Mexico.
+He worked in the public sector at Telecomm de México and the SCT from 1993 to 1997.
+Later, he worked for Teledesic for 4 years, ICO Global Communications for 14 years, AllianceBernstein for 6 years, and Deutsche Bank for 10 years.